OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 To upgrade to a modern version of Octopus Server, follow these steps:

-### 1. Back Up Your Octopus 2.6.5 Database and Master Key {#Upgradewithanew3.0serverinstance-1.BackupyourOctopus2.6databaseandmasterkey}
+### 1. Back up your Octopus 2.6.5 database and Master Key {#Upgradewithanew3.0serverinstance-1.BackupyourOctopus2.6databaseandmasterkey}

 See the [Backup and restore](/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/backup-2.6.md) page for instructions on backing up your database.

-### 2. Install Octopus 2018.10 LTS On a New Virtual or Physical Server {#Upgradewithanew3.0serverinstance-2.InstallOctopus3.xonanewvirtualorphysicalserver}
+### 2. Install Octopus 2018.10 LTS on a new virtual or physical server {#Upgradewithanew3.0serverinstance-2.InstallOctopus3.xonanewvirtualorphysicalserver}

 :::success
 **Upgrade to the latest version**